NorESMhub/NorESM/doc/configurations/amips.rst

 Some modifications in CAM (which are not related to the CAM-Oslo aerosol scheme) are implemented in the original code, but with namelist choices such that the modifications can be activated/deactivated:

-- flux parameterisation for ocean-atmosphere exchange (OCN_FLUX_SCHEME=1. in env_run.xml)
+- Parameterization of turbulent air-sea fluxes (see AMIP-type experiments for more details)
-- averaging over (changing) zenith angle during one model time step
+- Averaging over (changing) zenith angle during one model time step
-- energy conservation
+- Improved conservation of energy and angular momentum [this is now default in CAM]

-- angular momentum conservation [this is now default in CAM]
+In addition some parameter settings, emisson and input files will differ from standard CAM6 set-up.

 Initial conditions